logx/range-dict/README.md

 Remember to replace `0.0.1` with actual version from [releases](https://github.com/logx/range-dict/releases).
 Or skip `@0.0.1` to install the most recent version.

-Or installed using PIP [recommended]:
+Or installed using from PyPi [recommended]:
 ```
 pip install range-dict
 ```